WebAssembly/binaryen/README.md

   ignore unlikely traps, inlining heuristics, fast-math, and so forth.
 See ``wasm-opt --help`` for how to set them and other details.

-See each optimization passes for details of what it does, but here is a quick overview of some of the more important ones:
+See each optimization pass for details of what it does, but here is a quick overview of some of the relevant ones:

-Particularly important passes are in blue italics.

 * **CoalesceLocals** - Key “register allocation” pass.
 Does a live range analysis and then reuses locals in order to minimize their number, as well as